replaysMike/NUnit.Extension.TestMonitor/README.md

 ```
 {
   "TestMonitor": {
     // the type of events to emit, can define multiple.
-Valid options: NamedPipes,StdOut,LogFile
+Valid options: NamedPipes,Grpc,StdOut,LogFile
-    "EventEmitType": "NamedPipes,StdOut,LogFile",
+    "EventEmitType": "Grpc,StdOut,LogFile",
     // format of the event data.
 Valid options: json, xml
     "EventFormat": "json",
     // full path to save the log to
     "EventsLogFile": "C:\\logs\\TestMonitor.log",
     // for EventEmitType=StdOut, choose which stream to use.
 Valid options: StdOut, Trace, Debug, None
-    "EventOutputStream": "StdOut"
+    "EventOutputStream": "StdOut",
+    // The timeout (in milliseconds) to wait for a Named Pipe client connection (when using EventEmitType=NamedPipes)
+    "NamedPipesConnectionTimeoutMilliseconds": 2000,
+    // grpc port number to send test events to (when using EventEmitType=Grpc)
+    "Port": 35001,
+    // specify which launchers the extension will work for.
+If tests are launched by other launchers, the extension will disable waiting for connections.
+Default: NUnit.Commander.exe
+    "SupportedRunnerExe": "NUnit.Commander.exe"
   }
 }
 ```

 # Usage

-This plugin offers an IPC/Named Pipes interface so that you may display or log tests in real-time.
+This plugin offers both an IPC/Named Pipes or Grpc support so that you may display or log tests in real-time via a supported real-time client.
+Any IPC or Grpc host that can receive the json/xml/binary formatted events can receive test information in real-time for analysis and logging.

-Detailed examples will follow once this package is published.
+It is recommended to use the free [NUnit-Commander](https://github.com/replaysMike/NUnit.Commander) as your real-time monitoring client.